Monitoring of oil concentration in a refrigeration cycle

 • POE 68

-installation qualification on site
+• On-site installation qualification on therefrigerant circuit

-provision of new data sets
+• Provision of new data sets for oil in refrigerants

 The LiquiSonic® measuring system is not limited to a specific refrigerant or oil.
 Different refrigerants, such as the refrigerant R32 and R134a, are analyzed in the in-house SensoTech laboratory.
 The use of a different refrigerant at a later stage is not a problem.
-To do this, SensoTech simply calculates a new data set, loads it onto the controller and the oil content in the new refrigerant can be determined.
+SensoTech simply calculates a new data set, loads it onto the controller and the oil content in the new refrigerant can be determined.

 Practical application example of already measured refrigerants